 Geology-Related Talks - 2013-2014

 Welcome to the Geology Department's seminar schedule page!
-Information about our Fall 2013 talks will be posted in September.
-See you then!
+Information about our Winter 2014 talks is below.

 These informal seminars will be held in A218, unless otherwise noted.
 Days and times vary; check entries below.
 Lunch talks will include a casual buffet lunch.